LYE-Software/Quizlet-to-LangStudy/README.md

 - You need to be using a Chromium-based browser

 ### Installation Instructions
-To install the extension, it's available on the chrome web store <a href='https://chrome.google.com/webstore/detail/quizlet-to-langstudy/ckmfofefmcaieajjkelnakglpkkmeomd/related'>here</a>
+To install the extension, it's available on the chrome web store <a href='https://chrome.google.com/webstore/detail/quizlet-to-langstudy/ckmfofefmcaieajjkelnakglpkkmeomd/related'>here</a>, but
 If for some reason you want to compile it yourself:
 1) Clone or download this repository to a folder
 2) Visit chrome://extensions